J. B. Jeyaretnam: 1997 general election

 During the 1997 general election, Jeyaretnam joined a five-member Workers' Party team to contest in Cheng San GRC against a PAP team led by Education Minister Lee Yock Suan.
 However, the Workers' Party team lost after garnering 45.18% of the vote against the PAP team's 54.82%.
 Since the Workers' Party team in Cheng San GRC were the "best losers" in an election in which there were fewer than six elected opposition Members of Parliament, they were offered one parliamentary seat as a Non-constituency Member of Parliament (NCMP).
 The Workers' Party selected Jeyaretnam to be the NCMP, which he accepted.
 He lost his NCMP seat after being declared bankrupt in July 2001 because undischarged bankrupts are barred from serving in Parliament and running for parliamentary elections.

 Leaving the Workers' Party

-In October 2001, Jeyaretnam resigned from the Workers' Party after he felt ostracised by his fellow party members and after he accused the party's leaders of not offering to help him with his debt payments.
+In October 2001, Jeyaretnam left the Workers' Party after he felt ostracised by his fellow party members and after he accused the party's leaders of not offering to help him with his debt payments.